MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/ns-dispmprt-_dxgk_i2c_interface.md

 ## -remarks

-A kernel-mode component that needs to use the I2C interface calls the display miniport driver's <a href="..\dispmprt\nc-dispmprt-dxgkddi_query_interface.md">DxgkDdiQueryInterface</a> function.</p>
+A kernel-mode component that needs to use the I2C interface calls the display miniport driver's <a href="..\dispmprt\nc-dispmprt-dxgkddi_query_interface.md">DxgkDdiQueryInterface</a> function.